Gas Market Review

 Most stakeholders support the introduction of a domestic reservation policy, supported by incentives for supply and infrastructure investment.
 Most stakeholders did not support strengthening the ADGSM or the Code or extending the HoA.

-Most stakeholders supported amendments to the Code’s EOI process to better address bargaining power imbalances and concerns with its rigidity.
+Most stakeholders supported amendments to the Code’s Expression of Interest (EOI) process to better address bargaining power imbalances and concerns with its rigidity.
 Many supported major reforms to streamline contracting and bargaining processes.

-Stakeholders expressed strong interest in centralised and more real-time transparency for price and supply information via AEMO if anonymised.
+Stakeholders expressed strong interest in centralised and more real-time transparency for price and supply information through the Australia Energy Market Operator (AEMO), if anonymised.
 Price and shortfall reporting, if managed through AEMO’s reporting structures, could provide more real-time information than existing processes.

 Many stakeholders expressed the view that the Code’s reasonable price mechanism has not effectively reduced prices or enhanced competition, with some supporting its removal.
 Broad agreement on the need to increase supply to help lower prices, but opinions were divided on whether an import terminal would achieve that goal.